‘Days Of Our Lives’ Spoilers: Billy Flynn Says ‘Chabby’ Is The Perfect Storm

 Days Of Our Lives fans are not happy that “Chabby” broke up.
 For what seemed like an eternity, viewers waited patiently for the two to reconcile after Abigail Devereaux (Marci Miller) turned out to be alive.
 Even though they did get back together, at the vow renewal, Abby walked away.
-In an interview, Billy Flynn discussed Chad and Abigail, how his character felt about Abby’s decision, and called the relationship “the perfect storm.”
+In an interview, Billy Flynn discussed Chad and Abigail, how his character felt about Abby’s decision and called the relationship “the perfect storm.”

 Possible DOOL spoilers are ahead.
 Do not continue reading unless you want to know details about what to expect on the NBC soap opera.